Dipeshtwis/space-shooter-game/README.md

 # space-shooter-game

-This is a phaser3 application game where you have to shoot an enemy.
+This is a phaser3 application game where you have to shoot an enemy and make a high score by defeating other player score.
+There are three types of enemies one who doesn't fire bullet, another which fire, and last one who always follow you to kill.

 <div align="center">